OCR-D/spec/ocrd_eval.md

 #### Wall Time

-Wall time (or elapsed time) is the time taken by a processor to process an instruction including idle time.
+Wall-clock time (or elapsed time) is the time taken on the processors including idle time but ignoring concurrency.

 #### I/O